7mind/blog/lightweight-reflection.md

 //↳value Right(xxx) is a subtype of Either[Int, Object]: scala.util.Right[Nothing,String]
 ```

 `TypeTag` lets you do a lot more.
 Essentially, `scala-reflect` and `TypeTag` machinery are chunks of internal compiler data structures and tools exposed directly to the user.
-Though the most important operations are identity check (`=:=`) and subtype check (`<:<`) --- in case you have them you may implement whatever else you need at least semi-automatically.
+Though the most important operations are equality check (`=:=`) and subtype check (`<:<`) --- in case you have them you may implement whatever else you need at least semi-automatically.

 Concept of a type tag is a cornerstone for our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- smart module system for Scala, featuring a solver and a dependency injection mechanism.